objectiveSee/DRKonamiCode/README.md

 ### TIPS ###

 * TIP 1: NSLog() statements are disabled inside of DRKonamiGestureRecognizer.m.
 You can enable them at the top of the file and then the console will print the konami state.
 * TIP 2: Practice actually doing the konami gesture with the sample app.
-Some people have a hard time figuring out who to actually get it going.
+Some people have a hard time figuring out how to actually get it going.

 ### B+A+Unlock (OPTIONAL) ###